alifa-ara-heya/PostgreSQL-commands/Readme.md

-SELECT * FROM students WHERE firstName LIKE 'A%';  -- Starts with 'A' SELECT * FROM students WHERE firstName ILIKE 'a%';  -- Case-insensitive search SELECT * FROM students WHERE firstName LIKE '__a';  -- Third letter is 'a'
+SELECT * FROM students WHERE firstName LIKE 'A%';  -- Starts with 'A' SELECT * FROM students WHERE firstName ILIKE 'a%';  -- Case-insensitive search SELECT * FROM students WHERE firstName LIKE '__a';  -- Third letter is 'a' SELECT * FROM students WHERE firstName ILIKE '%a%'; --To match any student name that contains the letter "a" or 'A' anywhere
 ```

 ---